 Imagine yourself dying with your loved ones surrounding you, holding your hand, admiring every wrinkle time has etched into your face.
 The smell of sterility and hospital bandages mimicking the scent of jasmine tea, something you never truly enjoyed for that very reason.
-The aroma of pozole on the stove mingles with the tang of the “band-aid tea,” waiting to be enjoyed by your children and their children as they take turns watching over you around the clock.
+The aroma of pozole on the stove mingles with the tang of the “Band-Aid tea,” waiting to be enjoyed by your children and their children as they take turns watching over you around the clock.
 There’s a hidden celebration and an enormous sense of wealth present: a family firm in its roots, thick as thieves, probably the greatest accomplishment of your life, sharing endless stories about you, receiving the gift of getting to say goodbye.
-But are they telling tales of a life fully lived?
-Can you say that you elevated your year, year after year?
+But are they telling tales of a life lived to its fullest?
+Can you say that you elevated yourself year after year?

 IMAGINE THIS

-To be on your deathbed, working backward with your thoughts, memories, and accomplishments, seems like a new way of looking at how you want the rest of your life to play out.
+To be on your deathbed, working backward through your thoughts, memories, and accomplishments seems like a new way of looking at how you want the rest of your life to play out.
 It’s pretty fucking transformational.
 If I’m lucky enough to experience the end of my life peacefully with family around, I want to have no regrets.
-No shoulda coulda wouldas, and no “I wish I had…”
+No shoulda coulda wouldas, and no “I wish I had . . .”

 Anticipation paired with anxiety can be crippling, especially for me.
 Let me explain.